nestauk/dapsboard/README.md

-# DAPS user interface
+# Dapsboard

-A user interface to visualise the data hosted in the Nesta DAPS platform.
+A web app to visualise the data hosted in the Nesta DAPS platform.